top of page

 Team numbers

-1. Each team will consist of 6 team members mad up from all 3 cohorts and universities.
+1. Each team will consist of 6 team members made up from all 3 cohorts and universities.
 At least one member of every team must be trained to use a full paramedic skill set (students from years 2 and 3, see section 3b. for full paramedic skill set) and at least one member must be a year 1 student (technician skill set, see section 3b.).
 The remaining members can be of either skill set.

 1. Teams will be allocated in advance of the competition by the Paramedic Games Organisers.